 When I’m targeting barred surfperch, I’m actually simultaneously targeting halibut.
 So, all the same features and techniques apply.
 I like to find sandy areas that are adjacent to big structure like rocks, reefs, jetties, or other similar structure.
 There’s no doubt that surf perch will also congregate in areas that are purely sand.
 But, if you target areas of structure, I think your odds go up for both halibut and perch.

 I’ve said it before and I’ll say it again, “run your lure where you think you might lose it”.
 If these fish are going for live bait (other fish), they’re likely planning to surprise their prey in some manner.
 Structure works both ways.
 It provides a sense of protection for bait fish but it also provides that perfect opportunity for ambush.
-Here’s my write-up on halibut fishing and selecting types of beaches as a lot of the same applies.
-And while we’re on the topic of perch, check out my custom designed barred surf perch UPF face shield.

 Thanks for reading and if you have any questions at all, don’t hesitate to drop them in the comments.
 If you haven’t already, don’t forget to subscribe below.